michaelcfoti/RnB-Wavelet/README.md

     - Original signal vs. resulting rhythmic signal
     - Rhythmic spectrum derived from the rhythmic signal

- Note: There is also a alternative interactive live script available where user can add their own data.
+ Note: There is a alternative interactive live script available where users can add their own data.
 Download the wRnBLive reposiory.

 ## File structure